How to Hike Tent Ridge Trail in Kananaskis Country

 Wildlife Awareness On Tent Ridge

-• Before any hike or walk in Banff National Park or Kananaskis Country, you need to have bear spray.
-Remember that the bear spray is worthless if it’s in your pack, you’ll need to be able to grab this in two seconds or less in an emergency.
-We wear our bear sprays on our hip or on the outside of our running vests.
+- Before any hike or walk in Banff National Park or Kananaskis Country, you need to have bear spray.
+Remember that the bear spray is worthless if it’s in your pack, and you’ll need to be able to grab it in two seconds or less in an emergency.
+We wear our bear sprays on our hips or on our running vests.
+If you’ve come to the park without bear spray, Valhalla Pure Outfitters and Canadian Tire in Canmore sell spray and holders.
+You can get employees at Valhalla to demonstrate how to use it properly.

-• Always check the park websites for wildlife information (Parks Canada and AB Park), and then check again for notices at the trailhead.
-When you’re on the trail make noise by banging hiking poles, talking, whistling, clapping, or singing.
+- Always check the park websites for wildlife information (Parks Canada and AB Park), and then check again for notices at the trailhead.
+When you’re on the trail, make noise by banging hiking poles, talking, whistling, clapping, or singing.
 This is particularly important around blind bends and corners, which there are many at the start and end of the Tent Ridge hike.
 You’re through the deep woods during these times, and it’s prime time to sneak up on a bear.
-Once you’re on the ridge, you’re safer as you can see wildlife from afar, but still, don’t let your guard down and keep the bear spray on you just in case.
+Once you’re on the ridge, you’re safer as you can see wildlife from afar, but still, don’t let your guard down, and keep the bear spray on you just in case.

 A Pass is Needed to Hike in Kananaskis